Armani-T/Caesium/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause) [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) [![Build Status](https://travis-ci.com/Armani-T/Caesium.svg?branch=master)](https://travis-ci.com/Armani-T/Caesium)

-Caesium is a simple language built to help learn, understand and evauate Boolean algebraic expressions.
+Caesium is a simple language built to help myself (and others) learn about and understand how Boolean algebra works.
+To this end, it can evaluate some

 ## Installation

-1. Ensure that you have a working version of python3 (If you don't, you can get it from the [official site](https://www.python.org/)).
-Any python version ≥ 3.4.3 should work.
+1. Ensure that you have a working version of python (You can get python3 from the [official site](https://www.python.org/downloads/) if you don't have it or want to upgrade).
+Any python version >= 3.4.0 should work.
-2. Clone the repo using `git clone` or download it as a zip file and unzip it anywhere in your file system.
-3. Navigate to the project's root folder and run `pip install -r requirements.txt` to install the dependencies.
-4. Add the `./caesium.py` file to your `PATH` (**This step is completely optional**).
+2. Install caesium using pip by running `pip install caesium-lang` from the command line.
+3. Test it out by running the command `caesium` in your command line.

 ## Usage

 ### Starting the Prompt

 You can start the prompt by running `caesium`.
-Please note that this route can only work if you follow Step 4 of the [Installation guide](#Installation).

-You can also start the prompt by navigating to the root directory of this project and running `python3 caesium.py`.

 Example:

 ```
 $ caesium
-caesium v0.5.1 running on win32.
+caesium v1.1.0 running on win32.
 Press Ctrl+C or type "exit" to quit.
 Cs>
 ```

-If you want to close the interpreter now, skip down [here](#Exiting) to learn how to.
+If you want to close the interpreter now, skip down [here](#Exiting) to learn how to do that.

 ### Expressions

-An expression is any valid piece of code which returns a value.
+An expression is any valid code which returns a value.
+In Caesium's case, that means that all valid code since all valid code must be an expression.
 Expressions are evaluated right to left unless brackets (`()`) are used.
-If brackets are used, they are evaluated from the innermost to the outermost pair.

-#### Values
+### Values

-There are only 2 built-in values: `True` and `False` (or `1` and `0` respectively).
-Caesium is case-insensitive they will work both in upper and lower case.
+There are only 2 built-in values: `True` (or `1`) and `False`  (or `0`).
+Caesium is case-insensitive so it will accept them in upper, lower and even mixed case.

-There is also the `random` keyword which randomly evaluates to either `True` or `False` every time it's used.
+There is also the `random` keyword which randomly evaluates to either `True` or `False` whenever it's used.

 ```
 Cs> TRUE
 True
 Cs> False
 False
+Cs> tRuE
+True
 Cs> 0
 True
 Cs> 1